 Legendary Stardust Cowboy

 Bowie’s alter-ego Ziggy Stardust was an amalgam of two names, the first being Iggy Pop, the second, The Legendary Stardust Cowboy.
 Norman Carl Odam aka Legendary Stardust Cowboy’s fame rests largely on one song; “Paralyzed,” which he famously performed live on Rowan & Martin’s Laugh-In.
 Recorded in 1968 (the year before Bowie’s “Space Oddity”) the track itself is arresting, a joyously chaotic frenzy of double-time guitar, thudding drums, and Odam’s howls, whoops, and largely unintelligible vocals.
 Much like the infamous Shaggs, debate still rages as to the artistic merit of the Cowboy’s music.
 Bowie clearly heard something in it.
-Or perhaps it was simply Odam’s wholehearted self-belief and commitment to charting his own course which impressed.
+Or perhaps it was simply Odam’s wholehearted self-belief and commitment to charting his own course that impressed.

 In terms of conveying raw emotion through song, French songstress Edith Piaf is up there with the greatest.
 It could be argued that Piaf was one of the originators of the”‘life is art” concept, albeit unwillingly, an idea that Bowie took to his heart.
-The “Little Sparrow” experienced as much tragedy and heartbreak as existed in the songs which she sang with such palpable emotion.
+The “Little Sparrow” experienced as much tragedy and heartbreak as existed in the songs that she sang with such palpable emotion.